 Two days in Hanoi to explore places to eat and play - Photo: Michelin Guide

-In its latest post, Michelin Guide said that street food is a competitive business in Hanoi.
-Those that survive and thrive have had to pass countless tests by famous gourmets.
+In its latest article, Michelin Guide stated that street food is a competitive industry in Hanoi.
+Those that survive and thrive have had to pass countless tests by renowned food connoisseurs.

-Especially the old town area, in addition to delicious food, there are many temples, churches, lakes, parks and cafes.
+The old town area in particular, in addition to delicious food, has many temples, churches, lakes, parks and cafes.
 This is the ideal place to spend time before your next meal.

 Day 1